-40 "Provided that futures markets are generally considered to perform two major roles in commodity markets-a risk-transfer role and, in particular, an informative or price discovery role-we might be tempted to assume that futures markets dominate spot markets. (...)
-It can also be argued that physical traders use futures prices as a reference to price their commodities due to the greater transparency and (often) greater liquidity of commodity futures over physical commodities."
-(HERNANDEZ AND TORERO, 2010: 2)
+&lt;sup>39"Provided that futures markets are generally considered to perform two major roles in commodity markets-a risk-transfer role and, in particular, an informative or price discovery role-we might be tempted to assume that futures markets dominate spot markets. (...)
+It can also be argued that physical traders use futures prices as a reference to price their commodities due to the greater transparency and (often) greater liquidity of commodity futures over physical commodities" (Hernandez and Torero 2010: 2).

-41 "It was found that the futures market for sugar leads the cash market in price discovery.
-However, we fail to find evidence that changes in the cash price cause changes in futures price, that is, causality is unidirectional from futures to cash."
-(ZAPATA et al., 2005: 2) 42 For some examples of this discussion, see Wray (2008) and Khan (2009) .
+&lt;sup>40"It was found that the futures market for sugar leads the cash market in price discovery.
+However, we fail to find evidence that changes in the cash price cause changes in the futures price, that is, causality is unidirectional from futures to cash" (Zapata et al. 2005: 2).

+&lt;sup>41For some examples of this discussion, see Wray (2008) and Khan (2009).

-43 There are two main electronic trading and exchange brokerage platforms: Reuters 2002-2 Dealing System (Reuters) and Electronic Broking System Spot Dealing System (EBS).
+&lt;sup>42There are two main electronic trading and exchange brokerage platforms: Reuters 2002-2 Dealing System (Reuters) and Electronic Broking System Spot Dealing System (EBS).